Tom Chantrell: Military service

 He continued with posters until World War II, when he was called up to military service.
-Registered as a conscientious objector, he was assigned to the Non-Combatant Corps, later volunteering for duties with a bomb disposal unit of the Royal Engineers in Tunbridge Wells, and spent most of the war digging unexploded ordnance and mines out of beaches on the coast of Kent and Sussex.
+Registered as a conscientious objector, he was assigned to the Non-Combatant Corps of the British Army, later volunteering for duties with a bomb disposal unit of the Royal Engineers in Tunbridge Wells, and spent most of the war digging unexploded ordnance and mines out of beaches on the coast of Kent and Sussex.

 In the army, Chantrell developed a disdain for authority after one notable assignment to defuse a flying bomb near Leysdown-on-Sea on the Isle of Sheppey; the commanding officer was later awarded an OBE, despite being absent from operations on leave.
-In his last year of military service Chantrell was transferred to a war propaganda unit, where he was able to put his artistic talents to the war effort.
+In his last year of military service, Chantrell was transferred to a war propaganda unit, where he was able to put his artistic talents to the war effort.
 He was demobbed in 1946, and he returned to work at Allardyce Palmer, now located on Kingsway in Holborn.
 Here, he took on an increasing amount of work on designing cinema posters, beginning with Forever Amber (1947) and Brighton Rock.